gig22002/cybersecurityProjects/networkAudit/README.md

 ## Overview

-This is a command line tool intended to transform an .xml output of an Nmap scan in conjunction with paired data from Shodan.io to discover internal and external port exposures on a network.
+This is a command line tool intended to transform an xml output of an Nmap scan in conjunction with paired data from Shodan.io to discover internal and external port exposures on a network.

 ## Usage